-J-1 visas are issued for exchange programs such as a high school year, an internship or a traineeship in the USA.
+J-1 visas are issued for exchange programs such as a high school year, an internship or a trainee programs in the USA.
 The visa enables participation in cultural and professional exchange projects and promotes the international transfer of knowledge.

 The J-1 visa is an exchange visa that allows international participants to temporarily stay in the US as part of an official exchange program.
 This visa is required if you wish to enter the USA as part of a program approved by the US Department of State - e.g. as an exchange student, intern, au pair or research fellow.